 - taste your sauce, add more salt or sweetener as needed, I find I almost always need a bit more salt

-- you can put this in jars and seal them in hot water bath for 10 minutes if want to put them in your pantry
+- you can put these in jars and seal them following the directions for hot water bath canning OR put the whole batch in the fridge no canning needed

 - you will need a food processor and a food mill or a sieve for this recipe-you can skip the food mill if you don't mind a few seeds and a little bits of pepper skins